Java Interview Questions & Answers

 52. Explain the meaning of Object in Java?

-Objects are defined as an instance of a class only with specific state and behaviour.
-For example, a dog with a specific state of name, breed, and colour while behaviour includes barking, wagging the tail, etc. So anytime JVM reads any new() keyword then a corresponding instance will be created.
-An object needs to be first declared, then instantiated and finally initialised for performing further.
+Objects are defined as an instance of a class only with specific state and behavior.
+For example, a dog with a specific state of name, breed, and colour while behavior includes barking, wagging the tail, etc. So anytime JVM reads any new() keyword then a corresponding instance will be created.
+An object needs to be first declared, then instantiated and finally initialized for performing further.
+Each object has its own identity, behavior and state.
+The state is stored in fields (variables), methods (functions) showcase the objects behavior.

 53. Define the default value for byte datatype in Java language.